-Counties and municipalities may levy a special district excise tax of 6 percent on sales and services within a defined economic opportunity development district.
-The special district excise tax must be authorized by the Legislature.
+Counties and municipalities may levy a special district excise tax of 6 percent on sales and services made within a defined economic opportunity development district.
+The economic opportunity district and the special district excise tax must be authorized by the Legislature.
+When the special district excise is imposed, the tax is collected in lieu of the State sales tax.
 Generally, the special district excise tax acts as a sales tax increment financing tool to benefit the economic opportunity development districts.
 Since the base and rate of the special district excise tax are the same as that of the Consumers Sales and Service Tax, sales in these districts are not subject to the Consumers Sales and Service Tax.
 Currently, the only special districts levying a special district excise tax are The Highlands district in Ohio County, the Charles Pointe district in Harrison County, and the University Towne Center district in Monongalia County.
 Effective July 5, 2017, the City of South Charleston is also authorized to impose a special district excise tax.